fordsfords/err/README.md

 * **Not a Borg**:
 "Err" co-exists with other error handling methodologies in the same codebase.
 You don't have to get married to err.
-Naturally, "err"'s benefits, like stack traces, become more helpful as participation increases.
+Naturally, err's benefits, like stack traces, become more helpful as participation increases.
 * **Consistent Pattern**: Unified approach across all error handling
 * **Non-ephemeral**: